San Marino: Music

 The country has a long and rich musical tradition, closely linked to that of Italy, but which is also highly independent in itself.
-A well-known 17th-century composer is Francesco Maria Marini.
+A well-known 17th-century composer is Francesco Maria Marini, while the noted luthier Marino Capicchioni was born and raised in the country.
 The pop singer Little Tony achieved considerable success in the United Kingdom and Italy in the 1950s and 1960s.

-San Marino has taken part in the Eurovision Song Contest eleven times, achieving three final qualifications to date (with then-three, eventually four-time contestant and San Marino native Valentina Monetta with "Maybe" in 2014, Turkish singer Serhat with "Say Na Na Na" who achieved 19th place in the final in 2019 and Italian singer Senhit along with American rapper Flo Rida who qualified for the 2021 final with the song "Adrenalina").
+San Marino has taken part in the Eurovision Song Contest twelve times, achieving four final qualifications to date (with then-three, eventually four-time contestant and San Marino native Valentina Monetta with "Maybe" in 2014, Turkish singer Serhat with "Say Na Na Na" who achieved 19th place in the final in 2019, Italian singer Senhit along with American rapper Flo Rida who qualified for the 2021 final with the song "Adrenalina" and Italian DJ and producer Gabry Ponte who qualified for the 2025 final with the song "Tutta l'Italia").